 Tides: Low slack tide and beginning of incoming.

-Rigging Selection: A 5/0 Un-Weighted Swim Bait Hook is perfect for presenting a floating soft bait.
+Rigging Selection: A 5/0 Un-Weighted Swim Bait Hook is perfect for presenting a soft bait.

-Why this bait?
-The Hogy® 10inch Jigging is a perfect size to tempt these big bull redfish into biting.
+Why This Bait?
+The Hogy 10-inch Original is a perfect size to tempt these big bull redfish into biting.
 It’s also easy to cast a long ways when rigged on the 2oz darter head.
 It is great to mimic offshore menhaden or sardines that these schools of redfish are chasing.

 Colors: Bright colors like the bone or bubblegum offer increased visibility in dark or muddy water.
 When fishing very clear water, go with a natural color like the amber Sand Squid.